nclark-lab/PhyloGenomicsLab/README.md

 Use this ranked list of genes for import into [GOrilla](https://cbl-gorilla.cs.technion.ac.il/).

 - Step 1: Choose "Homo sapiens"
-- Step 2: Choose "Two unranked lists"
+- Step 2: Choose "Single ranked list of genes"
-- Step 3: Into the "Target set" paste in the top ~10 to ~100 genes from `stats.txt` (your choice) Into "Background set" paste the entire gene list
+- Step 3: Paste in your ranked list from file "ranked_enamel_genes.txt"
 - Step 4: Choose ontology: "Process"

 The output shows with Gene Ontology Biological Processes were enriched in your top N genes.